Partridge more than a recruiter for Pitt football

 “Walt was one of the best quarterback coaches, offensive-mind guys I've ever been around,” Partridge said.
 “That was his gift.
 That was also setting the direction of the program.”

-Wannstedt retained Partridge after Harris left in 2005, and he coached special teams, defensive linemen and linebackers before leaving for Wisconsin after the '07 season.
+Wannstedt retained Partridge after Harris left in 2005, and he coached special teams, defensive linemen and linebackers.

 Partridge said he learned more from Wannstedt than X's and O's.
 He taught him the proper way to treat his staff.